ornl-ssd/cpp-novice/_episodes/17-classes1.md

 ~~~
 {: .code}

-This declares a class (i.e., a type) called `Rectangle` and an instance (i.e., a variable) of this class, called `rect`.
+This declares a class called `Rectangle` and an instance of this class, called `rect`.
 This class contains four members:
-two data members of type `int` (member `width` and member `height`) with private access and two member functions with public access: the functions
+two data members (`width` and `height`) with `private` access and two member functions (`set_values` and `area`) with `public` access.
-`set_values` and `area`, of which for now we have only included their declaration, but not their definition.
+The member functions have only included using their declaration, but not their definition.

-Notice the difference between the class name and the object name: In the previous example, `Rectangle` was the class name (i.e., the type),
+Notice the difference between the class name and the object name.
+In the previous example, `Rectangle` was the class name (i.e., the type),
-whereas `rect` was an object of type `Rectangle`.
-It is the same relationship `int` and `a` have in the following declaration where `int` is
+whereas `rect` was an object of type `Rectangle` (i.e. the variable).
+It is the same relationship `int` and `a` have in the following declaration:
-the type name (the class) and `a` is the variable name (the object).

 ~~~
 int a;
 ~~~
 {: .code}

-After the declarations of `Rectangle` and `rect`, any of the public members of object `rect` can be accessed as if they were normal functions or ]
+Any of the `public` members of object `rect` can be accessed as if they were normal functions or
 normal variables, by simply inserting a dot (.) between object name and member name.
 This follows the same syntax as accessing the members of
 plain `struct` types.
 For example:

 ~~~
-rect.set_values (3,4);
+rect.set_values(3,4);
 myarea = rect.area();
 ~~~
 {: .code}

-The only members of `rect` that cannot be accessed from "outside" the class are `width` and `height`, since they have private access and
+The `width` and `height` members of `rect` cannot be accessed from "outside" the class, since they have `private` access and
 can only be referred to from within other members of that same class.

 Here is the complete example of class `Rectangle`: